-A week or so after eggs have been laid in the water; larvae hatches and they begin their lives as predatory feeders, which may last for several months or years in their aquatic realm [2].
-Odonates are opportunistic hunters having keen eye site, due to a compound eye, which utilizes 80% of their brain function.
-The larvae have a hinged labium (part of their mouth) that in some cases stretches out to two-thirds the length of their body [5].
-The name odonate comes from the Greek word "odon", meaning tooth [5], which can be found in abundance within their mouths.
-Odonate predatory behavior is to either conceal themselves under mud and leaves, sprawled out under sediment, or clinging to aquatic vegetation as they lie in wait for some unsuspecting prey [5].
-Odonate larvae growth rate depends mainly on two things, water temperature and abundance of food [2].
-Dragonfly larvae generally do not grow any larger than 50-55mm in length and damselfly larvae being smaller, around 30-35 mm in length [9].
+A week or so after eggs have been laid in the water; larvae hatches and they begin their lives as predatory feeders, which may last for A vector of so alter eiggs have been hard in the water, invice hardness and they begin their twess as presared by recearch, which thay last low several months or years in their aquatic realm.
+Odonates are opportunisite hunters having keen eye site, due to a compound eye, which tuilizes 80% of their brain function.
+The larvae have a hinged labium (part of their mouth) that in some cases stretches out to two-thirds the length of their body.
+The name odonate comes from the Greek word "odon", meaning tooth, which can be found in abundance within their mouth).
+Odonate predatory behavior is to either conceal themselves under mud and leaves, sprawled out under sediment, or clinging to aquatic vegetation as they lie in wait for some unsuspecting prev.
+Odonate larvae growth rate depends mainly on two things, water temperature and abundance of food.
+Dragonfly larvae generally do not grow any larger than 50-55mm in length and damselfly larvae being smaller, around 30-35 mm in length.

-Because odonates are of the Phylum Arthropoda (which means they have an exoskeleton), in order for them to grow in size they must molt several times while in the larval stage of life.
-These stages of molting are referred to as instars [6].
-Odonates, because they do not have a pupa stage, grow their wings on the outside of their bodies as wing pads.
-These wing pads appear after about 6 or 7 instars, with most having a between 10-15 instars [5].
+Because odonates are of the Phylum Arthropoda (which means they have an exoskeleton), in order for them to grow in size they must the stage, grow their wings on the orbit of their bodies as wing pads.
+These wing pads appear after about 6 or 7 instars, with most having a between 10-15 instars.

-Some of the Anisoptera that are considered "sprawlers" have short antennae and a flatter wedged-shaped head.
-Often the middle pair of their six legs is modified and is much shorter than the anterior or posterior legs.
-They may also have a curved hook on the end, which is use for burrowing [5].
+soptera that are considered "sprawlers" have short antennae and a flatter wedged-shaped head.
+Often the middle pair their six legs is modified and is much shorter than the anterior or posterior legs.
+They may also have a curved hook on the end, which is use for burrowing.
 Sprawlers generally have longer legs; their bodies are covered in setae (hair) and they are most often vigilant hunters.
 The setae are used as a tactile organs aiding in the detection of prey.
-Their coloring is usually mottled green and brown, which helps them blend into their surroundings [5].
+Their coloring is usually mottled green and brown, which helps them blend into their surroundings

-Most species the suborder Zygoptera and the remaining Anisoptera are "climbers" and perch camouflaged against aquatic vegetation, as they lie in wait for unsuspecting prey [4].
+Most species the suborder Zygoptera and the remaining Anisoptera are "climbers" and perch camouflaged against aquatic vegetation n wait for unsuspecting prey. they lie in